 For something a little more unusual, dry the nasturtium flower petals and sprinkle them on the cake.

-If you have a dehydrator you can dry the flowers this way or you can also achieve the same result in a very low oven.
+Alternatively, if you have a dehydrator you can dry the flowers easily in it or in a very low oven.

 Top Your Sandwich With Nasturtium Garnish